jacobnzw/CarND-Behavioral-Cloning-P3/writeup_report.md

 ### Training Strategy
 I used the ADAM (adaptive moment estimation) optimizer for training, which was instantiated explicitly using
 ```python
 optim = Adam(lr=0.001)
 ```
 to allow me to control the learning rate and other parameters more closely.
+I used the mean squared error (MSE) as a loss function.
 As evident from the code snippet above and after some experimentation, I eventually settled on the learning rate of 0.001.
 In order to cope with the large data set, I created generators for the training and validation sets respectively and trained using the `fit_generator()` function.
 I trained for 5 epochs with the batch size of 32.
 ```python
 train_generator = generator(train_samples, batch_size=32)
 validation_generator = generator(validation_samples, batch_size=32)